 Spring and early summer, are a great time to look back at your winter heating costs, now that you can fully compare 2015’s winter with previous years.
-It’s also a great time to consider furnace maintenance, improvements and even replacement.
+It’s also a great time to consider furnace maintenance, improvements, and even heater replacement.

 Heat Pumps with Electric Air Handlers